 More about the course

 We will introduce you to a broad range of subjects like art history, fashion, graphics, 3D design, architecture and painting.
-You will develop your practical skills, using general art and design tools and software like Photoshop and Sketch Up.
+You will develop your practical skills, using general and specialised art and design materials and techniques as well as digital software such as Photoshop and Sketch Up.

 Art and Design is a fun, hands-on course that gives you the chance to visit cities like Edinburgh and London for creative inspiration.

 The course is taught by professional artists who want you to join our art and design community here at Newcastle College and become artists and designers in your own right.